xRiddin/Discord-Auto-message/README.md

-# Discord-Auto-Messenger
+# Discord-Auto-Messenger.

 This is a Python script that allows you to send automated messages to a Discord channel.
-You can configure the settings and messages to send in the code itself or by using command line arguments.
+Randomly sends messages from chat dataset to appear more human-like.

 ## Installation